Inside0ut/PFE/README.md

 Link for classifier-1  :
 Link for classifier-2 :

-**All the data that was used for training and validation of the classifiers is available in this repository.
+**All the data that was used for training and validation is available in this repository.
 Data used for classifier-1 is hand-annotated, while training data for classifier-2 is annotated by word filters.
 However, samples used for validation for classifier-2 are hand-annotated**